kubevela/kubevela.github.io/docs/reference/addons/velaux.md

     vela addon enable velaux serviceType=NodePort
     ```

-After specifying the service type to `LoadBalancer` or `NodePort`, you can obtain the access address through `vela status`:
+After the service type specified to `LoadBalancer` or `NodePort`, you can obtain the access address through `vela status`:

 ```
 vela status addon-velaux -n vela-system --endpoint